vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Bitmasks.md

 ^^^::Note that the first bit (the least significant bit) is the rightmost bit, similar to a decimal integer.::{.info}
 :::

-A `LayerMask` can be exposed in the inspector to easily author masks based on Unity's [layers](https://docs.unity3d.com/Manual/Layers.html).
+A `LayerMask` can be [serialized](Serialization/Serializing%20A%20Field%201.md) to easily author masks in the [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html) based on Unity's [layers](https://docs.unity3d.com/Manual/Layers.html).
 :::note
 ```csharp
 [SerializeField] private LayerMask _mask;